 We shall conclude this section by explaining why we have chosen the definition ``conjugate flow'' for the transformation (\ref{tr_conj}).
-To this end, we recall that the G\^ateaux differential of $\x$ with respect to $u$ defines a linear functional from the space $\U$ to the space $\X\equiv \U^\dagger$, which is the \emph{conjugate} space of $\U$.
+To this end, let us recall that the G\^ateaux differential of $\x$ with respect to $u$ defines a linear functional from the space $\U$ to the space $\X\equiv \U^\dagger$, which is the \emph{conjugate} space of $\U$.
 Thus, for every admissible $u\in \U$, the flow $\x$ belongs to the conjugate space of $\U$, hence the definition ``conjugate flow''.
-In a broader sense, the adjective ``conjugate'' simply emphasizes that there exist a functional relation between the flow $\x$, the dynamic equations $\N$ of the field theory and their solution $u$.
-We also remark that a definition of conjugate flow already appeared in the scientific literature \cite{Benjamin,Benjamin1}, as ``a flow uniform in the direction of streaming which separately satisfy the hydrodynamical equations''.
-This definition, however, is clearly different from ours.
+In a broader sense, the adjective ``conjugate'' simply emphasizes that there exists a functional relation between the flow $\x$, the governing equations of the field theory, $\N_{\x}(u)=\emptyset_\V$, and the solution field $u$.
+We also remark that a definition of conjugate flow already appeared in the literature \cite{Benjamin,Benjamin1}, as ``a flow uniform in the direction of streaming which separately satisfy the hydrodynamical equations''.
+Such definition is of course very different from ours.